 - Credit to Debt Ratio — How much do you owe versus your available credit?

-Lenders want to make sure that giving you a loan isn't a risk for them.
-Your FICO score gives lenders a view of what type of borrower you'll be based solely on your credit history.
-You'll need a score of at least 700 to get a acceptable interest rate.
-If your score is lower, you can still qualify for a loan, but the interest accumulated over the life of the loan could be more than double that of someone with a near perfect FICO score.
+Lenders want to ensure that allowing you a loan isn't a risk for them.
+Your credit score gives lenders a view of what type of borrower you are based solely on your credit history.
+Because of the shift in the economy, most home buyers should have scores in the range of 740 or higher to get an acceptable interest rate.
+If your score is lower, you can still qualify for a loan, but the interest accrued in the long run could be more than double that of an individual with a better FICO score.

-Staying on top of your FICO score is the best way to ease into buying a home.
+We're used to working with all levels of FICO scores.
 Call us at (813) 259-0000 and we can help you get on the right track to the home of your dreams.

-How do you get a better score?
-Improving your FICO score takes time.
-It can be rare to make a significant change in your number with small changes, but your score can improve in a few years by monitoring your credit report and by wisely using credit.
-The most important thing is to know your FICO score.
-You'll improve your credit score by using these tips:
+You want a stronger score, but how do you get it?
+Building your FICO score takes time.
+It can be difficult to make a significant stride change in your FICO score with quick fixes, but your score can improve in a year or two by keeping tabs your credit report and by wisely using credit.
+The best way to do this is to know your FICO score.
+Here are some ways you can improve your credit score:

-- Stay on top of payments.
-How often you're late with payments greatly affects your credit score.
-It's where people who have recently experienced job loss see the biggest hit in their credit score.
-Yes, it takes longer to build up your credit with payment history, but it's the most reliable way to prove that you're able to make payments to a bank.
+- Pay on time.
+Payment history is a big factor in your credit score.
+It's one of the reasons people who have recently been unemployed see the biggest dip in their credit score.
+Yes, it takes longer to rebuild your credit this way, but it's the surest way to show that you're able to make payments to a lender.

-- Correct your credit report.
-If you find incorrect items on your credit report, write to the bureau requesting that the item be removed.
+- Ensure that your credit history is correct.
+If you discover incorrect items on your credit report, contact the bureau asking that the item be removed.
 If you have a common name or the same name as a family member, you'll want to give extra care to make sure the activity reported is correct.

-- Spread your debt around.
+- Even out your debt.
 At first, this doesn't seem like a good idea.
-But, you steer clear of having one card that is holding the maximum and have the rest of your cards at a zero balance.
-It's better to have each of your cards at an even balance than to have the most of your debt taking up the balance a single card.
+But, you want to avoid of having one card that is at the limit and have your remaining cards at a zero balance.
+It's better to have each of your cards at about 20% of their credit limit than to have the bulk of your debt transferred to a single card.

-- Chain store cards and service station cards.
-For those who have no credit or low credit, store credit cards and gas credit cards are ways to begin your credit history, increase your credit limits and keep up your payments, which will raise your credit.
-You should always beware of maintaining a high balance for too long because these types of cards normally have a larger interest rate.
+- Chain store cards and gas cards.
+For those who have no credit or low credit, store credit cards and gas credit cards are ways to obtain credit, increase your spending limits and keep up your payments, which will raise your FICO score.
+You should always avoid keeping a large balance for too long because these types of cards traditionally have a higher interest rate.

-- Use your credit.
-Whether you have older cards, or are just getting started with credit, use your cards to make sure your accounts stay active.
-But, be sure to pay them off in one or two payments.
+- Don't let your cards get dusty.
+Whether you're just getting started with credit, or if you've got older cards, use your cards to make sure your accounts stay active.
+But, pay them off in one or two payments.

-Now that you know more about credit reporting, you'll be able to successfully take the first step in owning a home, and that is improving your FICO score.
-Keep in mind that when you're ready to apply for a loan to purchase a house, you'll want to keep your credit inquiries within a two-week window to avoid damaging your credit score.
-With the help of RE/MAX Bay to Bay, the loan application process can be a stress-free experience so you, too, can achieve home ownership.
+Now that you're better informed about credit reporting, you'll be able to successfully take the first steps to homeownership, and that is improving your FICO score.
+Remember that when you're ready to apply for a loan to purchase a home, you'll want to keep your lender applications within a two-week window to avoid adverse effects on your credit score.
+With the help of RE/MAX Bay to Bay, the loan application process is sure to go more smoothly so you, too, can become a homeowner.